The Framework Convention on Tobacco Control

 Our views on global tobacco control treaty’s key issues

-From 1 to 6 October 2018, representatives from 181 national governments will gather in Geneva for the eighth session of the FCTC Conference of the Parties to discuss global tobacco control policies.
-Several important issues are on the agenda.
+From 1 to 6 October 2018, representatives from 181 national governments gathered in Geneva for the eighth session of the FCTC Conference of the Parties to discuss global tobacco control policies.
+Several important issues were on the agenda.
 Here, we explain our views on these and other issues.